sunotech/fix-decoder/README.md

 ## Key Features

 *   **Privacy First**: Everything runs in your browser.
-Paste your logs, and they stay on your machine.
+Paste your FIX logs, and they stay on your machine.
 Nothing gets sent to a server.
 *   **Fast**: It handles large blocks of text without freezing up.
 *   **Validation**: It checks checksums for you, so you know if a message is corrupted.
 *   **Dark Mode**: More people prefer dark mode while I don't use it personally, please try and share your feedback.